 - We stayed in the Finca Escondida Hostel.

 - We stayed at Oscar’s Place.

-We heard a few horror stories but for the most part we felt very safe while we were there and didn’t have any issues.
+We heard a few horror stories but for the most part we felt Colombia is safe for tourists and didn’t have any issues.
+As a whole Colombia is working hard to improve their reputation and increase tourism and indeed I felt safe-ish most of the time.
+Except in Taganga.
+Beware of Taganga.
 We will most certainly be back in the future to give it a proper, untainted visit.

 Planning a trip to Colombia?
 Check out our favorite travel guides!